What is FLL?

 What is the time commitment for FLL participants?

 Teams generally require 6-8 weeks to complete a project.
 We recommend for teams to meet for about 1-2 hours, once or twice per week to work on their project.
 Parent coaches, with input from the parents of the team members, can decide on the team’s meeting schedule and location.
 Teams will have an opportunity to attend one of the FLL Expos in our area during the Challenge Season.

 Participation is open to students in grades 1-4 for Lego League Explore and grades 4-6 for Lego League Challenger.
 Teams will be formed during the month of October.
 Each FLL team, consisting of a maximum 6 students, must have at least two parent coaches.

 Coaching requires no special skills — you do not need any engineering background or have any technical skills.
 All the materials needed to run a team will be provided.
 All it takes is the willingness to help the team and a couple of hours out of your week.

 We estimate the cost to participate in Lego League Explore (1st – 4th grade) to be around $120 per student and the cost for Lego League Challenger (4th – 6th grade) to be around $230 per student.
 The cost covers the registration fee, kits, and Homeroom fees.
 Payment will not be due until after teams are formed.
 Financial assistance is available for eligible students through Navy Cares.

 Where do I sign up?

-If you are interested in participating in FLL, please complete the Interest Form below.
+If you are interested in participating in FLL, please complete the Interest Form linked here.
 The FLL coordinators will contact you about available space on a team.

 To create a FLL team, there must be 2 adult volunteers willing to coach the students.
 The number of teams formed will depend on the number of coaches available.
 Parents, please consider volunteering as a coach!